About: What's wrong with Scotch Broom?

 Below are excerpts from various websites.

-You can find MANY more by searching the Internet.
+You can find much more by searching the Internet.

 The infestation of Scotch broom is moving north on Vancouver Island.